drk1wi/blog.github.io/_posts/2019-05-29-tor-ip-disclosure-through-http-301-cache-poisoning.md

 ### Example Attack Scenario Description

 Assumptions:
-- Browser-based application (in this case a standard browser) that will connect through the TOR network and, eventually, through a malicious TOR exit node.
+- Browser-based application (in this case a standard browser) that will connect through the TOR network and, finally, through a malicious TOR exit node.
 - Malicious TOR exit node that is intercepting and HTTP 301 cache poisoning all of the non-tls HTTP traffic.

 ![Disclosing TOR client IP address](https://raw.githubusercontent.com/drk1wi/assets/master/tor_ip.png)